In this Bar Rescue episode, Jon Taffer visits Gipsy in Las Vegas, Nevada.

 He leaves before Jon can explain the changes.

-There are new furnishings and the old seats have been reupholstered.
+There is new furniture and the old seats have been reupholstered.

 There is a service bar area big enough to work in.